wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

 about this stuff is because I'm in a good place as a result of everything else having gone well in my life.

-I see the argument of the other side saying how expensive it is to give free handouts to everyone, but these are the same free handouts we got, just from our parents instead of from society.
-I don't think everything in life should be spoon fed to us, but at least enough of a safety net should be in place for people to be able to try and do the same things I do.
-For there to be opportunity equality.

 I want the American Dream to actually be a reality for everyone.
 That if you work hard, you can actually move up.